tclssg/tclssg/README.md

 * Output is valid HTML5 and CSS level 3.
 * External comment engine support (currently: Disqus)

 1\.
-Blog posts differ from plain old pages in that they have a sidebar with links to other blog posts sorted by recency, tags and the latest are featured on the blog index.
-A "tag cloud" can generated to find pages by tag.
+Blog posts differ from plain old pages in that they have a sidebar with links to other blog posts sorted by recency, have tags and the latest ones are featured on the blog index.
+A "tag cloud" can be placed on the blog index to find pages by tag.

 2\.
 Templating example:

         <article>
-        <% textutil::indent $content {        } %>
+        <%! textutil::indent $content {        } %>
         </article>

 Page screenshot